 The Insemination Process

 A donor’s sperm can be used with IVF or IUI.
 If you are using a sperm donor with your IVF procedure, you may still receive fertility medications to prepare your eggs for retrieval.
-For women undergoing artificial insemination, the sperm is inserted directly into her uterus around the time of ovulation to enhance fertilization of the egg.
+For patients undergoing artificial insemination, the sperm is inserted directly into the uterus around the time of ovulation to enhance the fertilization of the egg.

-For women undergoing IVF, once your eggs are retrieved, they will be combined with the donor sperm and any resulting embryos will then be transferred back to your uterus for implantation.
+For patients undergoing IVF, once the eggs are retrieved, they will be combined with the donor sperm and any resulting embryos will then be transferred back to the uterus for implantation.

 Success with a Sperm Donor

-There are a variety of factors that can contribute to a woman’s chances of conceiving through the use of a sperm donor.
-Woman’s age, past history of pregnancy, method of insemination, for example, can significantly impact the likelihood of pregnancy.
-Women under the age of 35 with no history of fertility problems have the best chance of becoming pregnant with donor sperm.
-Women who fail to conceive after several cycles may be evaluated for fertility problems as indicated.
+There is a variety of factors that can contribute to a patient’s chances of conceiving through the use of a sperm donor.
+The patient’s age, past history of pregnancy, and method of insemination, for example, can significantly impact the likelihood of pregnancy.
+Patients under the age of 35 with no history of fertility problems have the best chance of becoming pregnant with donor sperm.
+Patients who fail to conceive after several cycles may be evaluated for fertility problems as indicated.